 - Clinical science

 Antepartum hemorrhage is a serious complication of pregnancy occurring within the third trimester.
 It is associated with significant maternal and fetal morbidity and mortality.
-Common causes of antepartum hemorrhage are bloody show associated with labor, miscarriage, placental previa, and placental abruption.
+Common causes of antepartum hemorrhage are bloody show associated with labor, placental previa, and placental abruption.
 Rare causes include vasa previa and uterine rupture.
 Symptoms of placental abruption typically include lower abdominal pain, vaginal bleeding, and a rigid uterus.
 Placenta previa and vasa previa on the other hand typically manifest prior to rupture of membranes or after rupture of membranes respectively, with painless vaginal bleeding and fetal distress.
 Uterine rupture, which occurs during labor, is discussed in a separate learning card.
 In cases of severe hemorrhage, patients may present with signs of hypovolemic shock.
 Fetal symptoms include signs of fetal stress, such as decelerations on heart monitoring and decreased fetal movements.
 The diagnosis is primarily clinical and is confirmed via transabdominal or transvaginal ultrasound.
 The treatment approach depends on maternal symptoms and fetal vitality.
 A conservative approach with continuous monitoring is advised for asymptomatic patients carrying a healthy fetus, while an emergency cesarean section is indicated in patients with acute symptoms and a live, distressed fetus.

 Differential diagnosis of antepartum bleeding